the-bald-lad/Nova/README.md

 Nova (Nova_Lang) is a programming language that is planned to be a compiled language, with an initial focus on being general purpose.

-I am planning to have this language be easy to use, be compliled but also have a system similar to Haskell's `runhaskell` command, where you can test your program without having to compile it.
+I am planning to have this language be easy to use, be compiled but also have a system similar to Haskell's `runhaskell` command, where you can test your program without having to compile it.